OData/odata.net/CONTRIBUTION.md

  - Have clear commit messages
  - Include a link to the issue created at the issue tracker or its issue number
  - Include adequate tests

+###Test specification
+Now we have introduced the modern xUnit test projects for OData.NET (in `Microsoft.OData.Lite.sln`). **We strongly recommend you to write all new tests with xUnit.
+And it would be very kind of you to help migrate some existing MSTest cases when you modify them.** Those xUnit projects all adopt the same new intuitive structure that helps contributors to find the corresponding tests for the given product code very easily.
+Here are some rules to follow when you are organizing the test code:

+ - **Project name correspondence** (`X -> X.Tests`).
+For instance, all the test code of the `Microsoft.OData.Edm` project should be placed in the `Microsoft.OData.Edm.Tests` project.
+ - Path and file name correspondence. (`X/Y/Z/A.cs -> X.Tests/Y/Z/ATests.cs`).
+For example, the test code of the `CsdlSemanticsEntityContainer` class (in the `Microsoft.OData.Edm/Csdl/Semantics/CsdlSemanticsEntityContainer.cs` file) should be placed in the `Microsoft.OData.Edm.Tests/Csdl/Semantics/CsdlSemanticsEntityContainerTests.cs` file.
+ - **Namespace correspondence** (`X.Tests/Y/Z -> X.Tests.Y.Z`).
+The namespace of the file should strictly follow the path.
+For example, the namespace of the `CsdlSemanticsEntityContainerTests.cs` file should be `Microsoft.OData.Edm.Tests.Csdl.Semantics`.
+ - **Utility classes**.
+The file for a utility class can be placed at the same level of its user or a shared level that is visible to all its users.
+But the file name must **NOT** be ended with `Tests` to avoid any confusion.
+For example, `Microsoft.OData.Core.Tests/UriParser/TokenAssertions.cs` is a utility class used by several test classes under the folder `Microsoft.OData.Core.Tests/UriParser`.
+ - **Integration and scenario tests**.
+Those tests usually involve multiple modules and have some specific scenarios.
+They should be placed separately in `X.Tests/IntegrationTests` and `X.Tests/ScenarioTests`.
+There is no hard requirement of the folder structure for those tests.
+But they should be organized logically and systematically as possible.
+Please see `Microsoft.OData.Core.Tests/ScenarioTests` for reference.